ddev/ddev/docs/content/users/install/ddev-installation.md

     ## Traditional Windows

-    DDEV does work fine on the Windows side, although it’s quite a bit slower than WSL2 by default.
-You'll want to enable Mutagen or NFS for tolerable performance.
-Most users find that Mutagen is the most satisfactory technique.
-See [Performance](performance.md) for more information, but `ddev config global --mutagen-enabled` is the command to enable mutagen.
+    DDEV works fine on the Windows side, but it’s slower than WSL2 by default.
+Enable either [Mutagen](performance/#system-requirements) or [NFS](performance/#nfs) for the best performance.

     * If you use [Chocolatey](https://chocolatey.org/) (recommended), you can run `choco install ddev git` from an administrative shell.
 Upgrades are just `ddev poweroff && choco upgrade ddev`.
     * A Windows installer is provided in each [DDEV release](https://github.com/drud/ddev/releases) (`ddev_windows_installer.<version>.exe`).
 Run that and it will do the full installation for you.
 Open a new Git Bash or PowerShell or cmd window and start using DDEV.